 These beautiful coral reefs, teeming with marine life that give you such a rush, they are not doing so well.
 In fact, many of them are in serious jeopardy.
-Its something that you might see on your first dive, like corals that are now colorless, bleached by rising ocean temperatures or broken and shattered corals thrown down by dredging or covered with silt. (photo – Michele Westmorland)
+It’s something that you might see on your first dive.
+Corals that are now colorless, bleached by rising ocean temperatures.
+Broken and shattered corals thrown down by dredging or covered with silt. (photo – Michele Westmorland)

-Fortunately, concerned individuals and resorts are doing great work to repair this damage and many of these resorts offer programs that invite you to join in.
-Take Fiji for instance, here’s 10 resorts that offer great voluntourism programs, but first a little primer on coral reef gardening.
+Fortunately, concerned individuals and resorts are doing great work to repair this damage.
+Many of these resorts offer programs that invite you to join in.
+Take Fiji for instance, you might ask yourself: What can I do as a citizen scientist in Fiji?
+We have a list of 10 resorts that offer great voluntourism programs so keep reading.
+But first, here is a little primer on coral reef gardening.

 What is Coral Reef Gardening?

-Also called coral aquaculture, its a process of taking young corals when they are most vulnerable and growing them in a nursery until they are large enough to be replanted into the ocean environment. (photo – Coral Restoration Foundation)
+Also called coral aquaculture, it’s a process of taking young corals when they are most vulnerable and growing them in a nursery.
+When they are large enough they are replanted in the ocean environment. (photo – Coral Restoration Foundation)

 Often the corals selected for the nursery are those that exhibit the most resiliency in the face of rising sea temperatures and bleaching.
-Consequently, this process not only restores a reef but does it with corals that are stronger and more resistant.
+Consequently, this process not only restores a reef but tries to do it with corals that may be stronger and more resistant to climate change.

 Ten Resorts Offer Coral Reef Gardening Programs

-This list of ten resorts was compiled by thesaltsirens.com and it offers great possibilities starting with the famous Jean-Michel Cousteau Resort (see our article on Jean-Michel) and includes the Outrigger Fiji; the Intercontinental Fiji and the Plantation Resort.
-That’s just four of the ten resorts and remember that the resorts are located on different islands so make sure to check out connections when booking. (photo – Jean-Michel Cousteau Resort)
+Thanks to the Salt Sirens, check out this list of ten resorts involved with coral reef gardening.
+The list includes the famous Jean-Michel Cousteau Resort (see our article on Jean-Michel), the Outrigger Fiji, the Intercontinental Fiji, and the Plantation Resort.
+That’s just four of the ten.
+Remember that the resorts are located on different islands so make sure to check out connections when booking. (photo – Jean-Michel Cousteau Resort)

 Coral Gardening : A New Priority

-The New York Times wrote a recent article on many resorts that have a new priority, not exploiting the ocean’s reefs but restoring them.
-So if you want to try somewhere other than Fiji, this New York Times list offers some terrific resorts in very exotic locations.
+The New York Times wrote a recent article on many resorts changing their priorities.
+There is a shift from exploiting the ocean’s reefs to actively restoring them.
+So if you want to holiday somewhere other than Fiji, this list offers some terrific resorts in very exotic locations: